 After you setup your test profile, generate a measurement URL:

 - Login to Attribution Analytics.

 - In the navigation (on the left side), under the Applications section, expand Testing, and then click Test Mobile App.

-- Append the device identifier (that you specified in your test profile) and/or other optional parameters by scrolling down to the Parameters section and opening the Identifiers for App-to-App Attribution accordion menu and add the device identifier.
+- To append the device identifier (that you specified in your test profile) and/or other optional parameters, scroll down to the Parameters section, open the Identifiers for App-to-App Attributionaccordion menu and add the device identifier.
 As you type specific parameters to include, the measurement URL below updates and appends these values.

 - To send yourself an email with the updated measurement URL (which now includes your optional parameters), below the Measurement URL box, click the “envelope” icon as shown in the following screenshot.

 - In the new email window (that already includes the updated measurement URL in the body of the email), attach your .APK or .IPA file (ad-hoc app build), and then click Send.

 Before you can install a developer app on an Apple device, first setup a provisioning file as described in Provision an iOS Device.
 If you use the "TestFlightApp", please visit Testing iOS SDK integration with TestFlightApp.***

 For information about generating a measurement URL in production (outside of a test profile), please visit Creating a Measurement URL.